X-czh/smart_ptr/README.md

 ## Requirement

 To include, simply include "smart_ptr.hpp", C++14 required.
+All names are defined in the smart_ptr namespace except for _control_block_base and _control_block, which are defined in the smart_ptr::detail namespace.

 To run the demo, run Makefile, pthread support required.